'Dancing with the Stars' has a double elimination night - Local News 8

 The night also featured relay dances, with one judge assigned to each round to award five points to the couple they thought were the best.

-Shangela and Durant’s danced the cha cha to “Ice Ice Baby,” with Len Goodman choosing Shangela as the winner.
+Shangela and Durant danced the cha cha to “Ice Ice Baby,” with Len Goodman choosing Shangela as the winner.

 Vinny Guadagnino and Trevor Donovan performed a samba, judged by Carrie Ann Inaba, who gave the five points to Donovan.